 Additional qualifications (required at time of start)

 Experience in analyzing large datasets (such as RNA-seq and ChIP-seq) using web-based platform and/or computer programming.
-Ability to work with Excel, PowerPoint, and ImageJ is required.
+Ability to work with Excel,

 Experience in islet biology and cell culture are preferred.
 Programming skills are preferred.